-We are launching our Research Report on Corporal Punishment, this Children's Day.
+We have launched our Research Report on Corporal Punishment, this Universal Children's Day.
 Until now, there has been very little effort to understand why this form of violence remains epidemic in our schools, what are its consequences and what are the possible leverages to eliminate this menace systematically and culturally.

 Despite being illegal, school corporal punishment is an epidemic and widely accepted form of “low-intensity” violence against children, which enables and perpetuates other forms of violence in our society.